Find the Correct Saddle for Your Guild® Acoustic Guitar

 Note: Guild Westerly Era and Westerly Collection are two different groups.
 Guild Westerly Era refers to guitars that were built in Guild’s Westerly, Rhode Island, factory from 1967 to the 1990s.
 This is often referred to as Guild’s “golden era.”
 Westerly Era guitars often have non-compensated saddles with a 12 inch radius.

 Conversely, Guild Westerly Collection guitars were first announced in May 2015 and were named to pay tribute to the Westerly era.
 Guild Westerly Collection guitars are made in China.
-These guitars often have B compensated saddles with a 16 inch radius.
+These guitars often have B compensated with slanted bass saddles with a 16 inch radius.